 The plant hardiness zones are a high-level depiction of where crops may be grown based on the date of the last freezing day averaged over a period of 30 years, and it is intended as a guide for growers to decide what to plant.
-The map above defines the project area in terms of the average annual extreme minimum temperature between the period 1976-2005 in terms of zones, with each color representing a range of extreme minimum winter temperatures, illustrating how the minimum temperature increases the further south one goes.
+Figure 3.10-1 divides the project area into zones representing the average annual extreme minimum temperature between the period 1976-2005, with each color representing a range of extreme minimum winter temperatures, illustrating how the minimum temperature generally increases the further south one goes.
 This guide does not show the location of microclimates, which occur on a fine-scale and may be small heat islands-such as those caused by blacktop and concrete-or cool spots caused by small hills and valleys.
 Light, soil moisture, temperature (beyond the average minimum), rainfall, and humidity also contribute to growing conditions, which vary in combination from year to year.